-Disclosure/Code Disclosure Response 304-3 HABITATS PROTECTED AND RESTORED Restoration work completed by our operating companies included: • New Mexico Gas Company - In 2022, NMGC began discussions to restore a pipeline right-of-way (ROW) that crosses US Forest Service and Valles Caldera National Park (VCNP) lands.
-In 2023, NMGC conducted restoration work along a 6.4 km (4 mile) section of the retired pipeline access road to assist with the natural restoration of the pipeline road and ROW.
-The restoration activities included smoothing out the old roadbed, removing berms, installing water bars and plugs, removing culverts, reconnecting wetlands bisected by the route, tilling and harrowing the soil in the reclaimed sections to facilitate local seed sources to take hold.
-The route is currently closed to vehicle traffic to allow for vegetation regrowth.
-NMGC plans to continue this restoration work throughout 2024. • Peoples Gas System - PGS diligently adheres to the stringent environmental permitting processes mandated by the state of Florida's Department of Environmental Protection (FDEP) and the Federal US Army Corps of Engineers.
-Throughout 2023, PGS incorporated design modifications to project plans to eliminate impacts to protected flora and fauna. • Tampa Electric - Tampa Electric did not initiate new habitat restoration projects in 2023.
-However, Tampa Electric continues to manage invasive plants species on over 500 acres of land at the Florida Conservation and Technology Center.
+Disclosure/Code Disclosure Response

+304-3 HABITATS PROTECTED AND RESTORED

+Restoration work completed by our operating companies included:

+New Mexico Gas Company - In 2022, NMGC began discussions to restore a pipeline right-of-way (ROW) that crosses US Forest Service and Valles Caldera National Park (VCNP) lands.
+In 2024, NMGC completed the second, and final phase, of restoration work along the remaining 10.5 miles of retired DOE pipeline.
+The goal of the restoration work was to assist with the natural restoration of the pipeline road and pipeline right of way.
+The restoration activities included smoothing out the old roadbed, removing berms, installing water bars and plugs, removing culverts, reconnecting wetlands bisected by the route, tilling and harrowing the soil in the reclaimed sections to facilitate local seed sources taking hold, and seeding the area with local native seeds.
+The route was closed to vehicle traffic, allowing the vegetation to regrow.
+All restoration within VCNP was completed in 2024.
+NMGC plans to revisit the project in 2025 to evaluate the effectiveness of the restoration work.

+Peoples Gas System - Peoples Gas diligently adheres to the stringent environmental permitting processes mandated by the state of Florida's Department of Environmental Protection (FDEP) and the Federal US Army Corps of Engineers.
+Throughout 2024, Peoples Gas incorporated design modifications to project plans to eliminate impacts to protected flora and fauna.

+Tampa Electric - TEC did not initiate new habitat restoration projects in 2024; however, TEC continues to manage invasive plants species on over 500 acres of land at the Florida Conservation and Technology Center.
 The species that have benefitted from this work include the West Indian manatee, various species of sea turtles, Atlantic sturgeon, bald eagle, osprey, wood stork, roseate spoonbill and numerous other birds and waterfowl.
-Tampa Electric has committed to managing the control of these invasive species until the habitats are self-sustaining with beneficial native Florida species. • Nova Scotia Power - As part of the Nova Scotia Power Osprey Management Program, nesting platforms are considered for installation at some locations where powerline infrastructure poses a risk to active osprey nests.
-In 2023, six osprey nesting platforms were installed at sites across Nova Scotia to provide osprey with safe nesting locations away from energized powerline infrastructure.
-305 EMISSIONS 305-1 DIRECT (SCOPE 1) GHG EMISSIONS 305-2 ENERGY INDIRECT (SCOPE 2) GHG EMISSIONS
+TEC has committed to managing the control of these invasive species until the habitats are self-sustaining with beneficial native Florida species.

+• Nova Scotia Power - As part of the NSPI Osprey Management Program, nesting platforms are considered for installation at some locations where powerline infrastructure poses a risk to active osprey nests.
+In 2024, eight osprey nesting platforms were installed at sites across Nova Scotia to provide osprey with safe nesting locations away from energized powerline infrastructure.
+NSPI is working to improve both up- and down-stream fish passage as older hydro systems are refurbished.
+Improvements include enhancing water flow on the Harmony Hydro System based on fish migration assessments, and improving the fish ladder approach at the Black River Hydro System to facilitate more effective passage of fish.
+In 2024, NSPI installed an upstream eel ramp to restore access for juvenile and adult American Eel at Governor Reservoir on the Sheet Harbour Hydro System, as well as mitigative measures for reducing downstream entrainment through hydro turbines on the Nictaux and Mersey Hydro Systems.
+Studies on the impacts of these measures on downstream migration conditions.
+A two-year post-restoration monitoring plan will be carried out to ensure the success of the removal.

+305 EMISSIONS

+305-1 DIRECT (SCOPE 1) GHG EMISSIONS

+305-2 ENERGY INDIRECT (SCOPE 2) GHG EMISSIONS

-305-3 OTHER INDIRECT (SCOPE 3) GHG EMISSIONS 305-4 GHG EMISSIONS INTENSITY 305-5 REDUCTION OF GHG EMISSIONS
+305-3 OTHER INDIRECT (SCOPE 3) GHG EMISSIONS

+305-4 GHG EMISSIONS INTENSITY

+305-5 REDUCTION OF GHG EMISSIONS